openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 This binding can control Amazon Echo devices (Alexa) from openhab.

-The idea for writing this binding came from this blog: http://blog.loetzimmer.de/2017/10/amazon-alexa-hort-auf-die-shell-echo.html (German).
-Thank you Alex!

-The binding provide features to control and view the current state of echo dot devices:
+It provide features to control and view the current state of echo dot devices:

 - volume
 - pause/continue/next track/previous track